 There are many interesting galaxies and nebula for the amateur astronomer to observe.
 This website shows some general objects, as well as some more challenging peculiar galaxies, multiple systems and galaxy clusters.
 Every now and then, new CCD-photos and observing notes are added, to show what can be interesting and fun to observe.

+This website shows some highlights gathered from the cosmical zoo.
+Most deep sky photos have been taken with an STL-11000M camera.
 Browse and pick your favorites to observe at your next observing session.

 Observatory design and CCD-photos by Ivar Hamberg.

 The Observatory: The observatory dome is situated on an island northeast of Stockholm.

 Northern lights observed in Umeå, Sept 4, 2022:

 There was a pretty strong aurora with Kp values around Kp6.
 The activity was ongoing the whole night.This is a time lapse with reduced resolution.
 More images under the Aurorae folder.